emezeske/lein-cljsbuild/README.md

 ;*CLJSBUILD-MACRO-FILE*;
 ```

-This tells lein-cljsbuild to keep the `.clj` file extension when copying
+This tells lein-cljsbuild to refrain from copying the `.clj` files
-the files into the ClojureScript directory, instead of changing it to `.cljs`
+into the ClojureScript directory.
+This step can be skipped if the
-as usual.
+macro file is not included in any of the crossover namespaces.

 ### 3. Use Black Magic to Require Macros Specially